 The social and economic wellbeing of current and future generations is dependent on managing natural resources to sustain both production and conservation.

-The Natural Resources Commission (NRC) provides independent advice to the New South Wales Government to achieve these outcomes.
+The Natural Resources Commission (the Commission) provides independent advice to the New South Wales Government to achieve these outcomes.
 Read more

 Natural resource management in NSW